wpswings/subscriptions-for-woocommerce/README.txt

-= 1.6.4 - Released on 03 April 2024 =
+= 1.6.5 - Released on 03 May 2024 =
-* New : Latest WP(6.5.0) and WC(8.7.0) compatibility
+* New : Latest WP(6.5.2) and WC(8.8.3) compatibility
-* New : Added the subscription relationship order note for the parent and renewal order
-* New : Renewal order contain downloadable/virtual product will go to complete status
-* Fix : Issue with Subscription status translation
+* Enhancement : Renewal information bifurcation on the cart and checkout page
-* Fix : Place order button label text issue
+* Fix : Refund of renewal order through stripe payment gateway